-Use a normal engine oil that meets the requirements in this section.
+Use a normal engine oil that meets the requirements in the Oil grade section.

 Preservative coolant

 Use coolant containing 50% by volume of glycol.
 Example: BASF MPG Glysacorr P113 and Valvoline Zerex P113 FP.

 Ethylene glycol can be fatal if ingested and can cause skin irritation and eye damage.